xin2233/snake-game-easy/README.md

 # snake-game-easy
-Simply realize the snake game。C++， vs2017
+Simply realize the snake game。C++ and vs2017